chrismurrph/default-db-format/README.md

              ...)))
 ````

+That's all you need to get started.
+The rest is for reference...

 ##### Inputs

 All `check` does is see that there are Idents everywhere there possibly could be, which is everywhere, in a